Ecdosis/Psef/README.md

 # Psef
 ## Portable scholarly edition format (psef) archiving service

-This readme describes the *final* functionality of the Psef service.
-As yet only a few parts are written, but functionality will be gradually added.
-This is a key technology in Ecdosis and will be supported in future.
+This readme describes the *final* projected functionality of the Psef service.
+As yet only a few parts are written, but features will be gradually added.
 Psef is written in the form of a Java web application, for inclusion in Tomcat.
 But it can also be run as a standalone web service using Jetty.

 ## Rationale